nus-cs2103-AY2324S1/tp/docs/2101UserGuide.md

 <hr class="command-separator">

 #### Edit an enrolment: `editEnrolment`
-Accidentally mixed up two members, and gave them the wrong number of hours or wrong remarks for the event they are involved in?
+Accidentally mixed up two members and gave them the wrong number of hours or wrong remarks for the event they are involved in?
 You can fix this with ease by using the `editEnrolment` command!

 Here’s how you can use it:<br>
 `editEnrolment m/MEMBER_INDEX e/EVENT_INDEX [h/NUMBER_OF_HOURS] [r/REMARK]`

 <div markdown="block" class="alert alert-info">
-:information_source: At least one field must be provided.
+:information_source: Remember to provide at least one field to be edited!
 </div>

 Here is an example command where we edit the enrolment of the member at **member index** 1 to the event at **event index** 2,